Nurse Ratched: Character biography

-When Randle McMurphy arrives at the hospital, however, he flouts her rules with impunity and inspires other patients to follow.
+When Randle McMurphy arrives at the hospital, he flouts her rules with impunity and inspires other patients to follow.
 Her attempts to cow him into submission—at first with threats and mild punishments, then with shock therapy—are unsuccessful, serving only to fuel his defiance.

 McMurphy helps organize an unauthorized party late one evening, and they invite two prostitute friends, Sandra and Candy, into the asylum.
 After noticing fellow patient Billy Bibbitt has a crush on Candy, McMurphy encourages her to have sex with him.
 Ratched catches Billy and Candy in the act.
 Furious, she threatens to tell his mother.
 He begs her not to, blaming McMurphy and the other patients for orchestrating the event.

 Ratched sends him to wait in the ward doctor's office as the authorities are called.
 When Dr. Spivey finally arrives, he finds Billy has killed himself.
 When Ratched tells the inmates that "the best thing we can do is to go on with our daily routine", McMurphy attacks her in a fit of rage, nearly strangling her.
-Despite having McMurphy lobotomized in retribution, the attack leaves Ratched weakened and bruised, now unable to control the ward any longer because the patients no longer fear her.
+Ratched has McMurphy lobotomized in retribution.
+However, McMurphy's attack leaves Ratched weakened and bruised, and she loses her absolute control over the ward because the patients no longer fear her.

 Other portrayals

 A stage adaptation by Dale Wasserman made its Broadway debut in 1963 with Joan Tetzel as Nurse Ratched.
 Amy Morton portrayed Ratched in the 2001 Broadway revival.

-The character was famously portrayed by Louise Fletcher in the film adaptation, whose performance earned her the Academy Award for Best Actress.
+The character was portrayed by Louise Fletcher in the film adaptation, whose performance earned her the Academy Award for Best Actress.
 Fletcher, who, up to that point, had only had a brief television career in the 1950s and early 1960s and had only appeared in two films (one uncredited), was cast after Anne Bancroft, Angela Lansbury, Geraldine Page, Colleen Dewhurst, and Ellen Burstyn turned down the role.
 Director Miloš Forman considered Fletcher for Ratched when he saw her in the 1974 film Thieves Like Us.

 Nurse Ratched was a recurring character in the ABC series Once Upon a Time from 2012 through 2017.
 She was portrayed by Ingrid Torrance and works for the Evil Queen as a nurse in the Storybrooke Sanitarium.

 Nurse Ratched is played by actor Michael St Michaels and its featured in the music video called Choosing Mental Illness by the metal band Philip H. Anselmo & The Illegals.
 The band is fronted by Pantera singer Phil Anselmo.
 Anselmo plays Jack Nicholson's character in the music video.

 Sarah Paulson portrays Nurse Ratched in Ryan Murphy's Netflix television series Ratched, a prequel to the One Flew Over the Cuckoo's Nest film, the first season of which debuted September 18, 2020.
 Isabelle JoLynn Murphy portrays a young Ratched.